magarena/magarena/release/README.txt

-  missalexis for creating an application bundle to improve Mac installation goonjamin for contributing a patch that makes Magarena easier to use on touchscreens Lodici for improving the duel screen and general UI enhancements PhazedOut, Aunukia, nado18, Erkcan Özcan, kdesmond, a. benedict balbuena, spartan vi, Braullynn, mecheng, pcastellazzi, rasdel, Tyrael, hong yie, ember hauler, Hector Marin, drooone, jericho.pumpkin, Mike, Guest, and ShawnieBoy for implementing new cards frank for extensive play testing and bug reporting http://mtgjson.com for card script data http://mtgimage.com for card images http://game-icons.net for UI icons
+  missalexis for creating an application bundle to improve Mac installation goonjamin for contributing a patch that makes Magarena easier to use on touchscreens Lodici for improving the duel screen and general UI enhancements frank for extensive play testing and bug reporting PalladiaMors, PhazedOut, Aunukia, nado18, Erkcan Özcan, kdesmond, a. benedict balbuena, spartan vi, Braullynn, mecheng, pcastellazzi, rasdel, Tyrael, hong yie, ember hauler, Hector Marin, drooone, jericho.pumpkin, Mike, Guest, and ShawnieBoy for implementing new cards http://mtgjson.com for card script data http://mtgimage.com for card images http://game-icons.net for UI icons